unoplatform/workshops/tube-player/modules/01-Getting-started/README.md

     ![Visual Studio rename file dialog](rename-file-dialog.jpg)

-1. In *SecondModel.cs*, ensure the record name has changed to `VideoDetailsModel`, otherwise change it manually.
+1. In *VideoDetailsModel.cs*, ensure the record name has changed to `VideoDetailsModel`, otherwise change it manually.

-1. In *SecondPage.cs*, ensure `SecondPage` has changed to `VideoDetailsPage` in both the class name and constructor, otherwise change it manually, then change `BindableSecondModel` to `BindableVideoDetailsModel`.
+1. In *VideoDetailsPage.cs*, ensure `SecondPage` has changed to `VideoDetailsPage` in both the class name and constructor, otherwise change it manually, then change `BindableSecondModel` to `BindableVideoDetailsModel`.

 1. Make sure these references have also been changed in *App.cs*.